Last Updated on June 8, 2025

 Neck of Femur

 The neck is about is about 3-3.5 cms long and connects head with the shaft.
-The neck forms an angle with the shaft, known as neck-shaft angle and is about 125 in adults [lesser in females].
+The neck forms an angle with the shaft, known as the neck-shaft angle, and is about 125 in adults [lesser in females].
 The angle facilitates movements of the hip joint.
 The femoral neck is strengthened by a thickening of bone called the calcar femorale present along its concavity.

 The neck has two borders and two surfaces